-Impact of resistance efficiency and time to expression.
+Impact of resistance efficiency and age of activation.

-Regardless of the target pathogenicity trait, fitness cost and level of spatial aggregation, the results indicate that weak resistance (whether it is inefficient or delayed in expression; bottom right corner of graphics in Figs. 3, S2, S3, S4) is always durable (panels A and B), meaning that rb pathogen genotypes never emerged in the 30-year simulations (panels E and F).
+Regardless of the target pathogenicity trait, fitness cost and level of spatial aggregation, the results indicate that weak resistance (whether it is inefficient or delayed in activation; bottom right corner of graphics in Figs. 3, S2, S3, S4) is always durable (panels A and B), meaning that rb pathogen genotypes never emerged in the 30-year simulations (panels E and F).
 However, in this situation, resistance does not confer good epidemiological protection against the wt pathogen, as shown by the second output variable (‘Disease control’, panels C and D).
 In contrast, strong resistance (highly efficient and activated early in the growing season; top left corner of graphics in Figs. 3, S2, S3, S4) shows poor durability (panels A and B), indicating that the rb pathogen genotype quickly emerged and invaded the resistant host population (panels E and F).
 This again results in poor epidemiological control for the resistant cultivar (panels C and D).
-However, when fitness costs are large (θ=0.50), there is a critical zone where disease control by the resistant cultivar reaches a higher level, particularly when infection rate is targeted by the APR gene.
-This zone corresponds to resistance efficiencies higher than 60% and time to expression between roughly 30 and 80 days (Fig. 3CD).
+However, when fitness costs are large (θ=0.50), there is a critical zone (i.e., a range of parameter values leading to optimal epidemiological control) where disease control by the resistant cultivar reaches a higher level, particularly when infection rate is targeted by the APR gene.
+This zone corresponds to resistance efficiencies higher than 60% and age of activation between roughly 30 and 80 days (Fig. 3CD).
 Fig. S5 illustrates examples of simulations carried out in the three contrasted scenarios described just above (weak resistance, strong resistance, critical zone).

 Impact of fitness cost of adaptation.

-Decreasing the loss of pathogenicity of the rb pathogen on the susceptible cultivar (effect of columns in Figs. 3, S2, S3, S4) tends to decrease both durability and disease control (at intermediate resistance efficiency and with delayed expression, rb genotypes emerge more often and cause more damage).
+Decreasing the loss of pathogenicity of the rb pathogen on the susceptible cultivar (effect of columns in Figs. 3, S2, S3, S4) tends to decrease both durability and disease control (at intermediate resistance efficiency and delay of activation, rb genotypes emerge more often and cause more damage).
 In particular, when there are no fitness costs of adaptation, the critical zone previously described disappears completely.

 Impact of the level of field spatial aggregation.

-The strongest impact of spatial aggregation is on the genetic composition of the pathogen population and the associated epidemic damage (Figs. 3, S2, S3, S4, panels E and F).
+The strongest impact of spatial aggregation is on the genetic composition of the pathogen population and the associated epidemic damage (Figs. 3, S2, S3, S4, panels C to F).
 The susceptible cultivar is mostly infected by the wt pathogen in aggregated landscapes, leading to severe epidemics.
-In contrast, for strong resistance (highly efficient or activated early in the growing season) and in presence of fitness costs of adaptation, the susceptible cultivar is mostly infected by the rb pathogen in fragmented landscapes, resulting in moderate to good epidemiological control (due to the fitness penalty).
+In contrast, in fragmented landscapes, for strong resistance (highly efficient or activated early in the growing season) and in presence of fitness costs of adaptation, the susceptible cultivar is mostly infected by the rb pathogen, resulting in moderate to good epidemiological control (due to the fitness penalty).
 Conversely, epidemiological control for the resistant cultivar seems slightly better in aggregated landscapes (especially when resistance is strong but considerably delayed in the cropping season, top right corner of heatmaps, Fig. 3CD).
 In the absence of fitness costs of adaptation or for weak resistance (inefficient or activated late in the growing season), the genetic composition of the pathogen is similar on the two cultivars, and the associated damage is high.

 Impact of the target pathogenicity trait.